 Why is candy bad for your teeth?

 Candy is normally packed with so much sugar that the bad bacteria in your mouth have a field day.
 This means that they consume a lot of it and they turn into a filmy, sticky substance known as plaque that sticks to teeth.
-Plaque also causes acids from food to sit on the tooth far longer than they should, which leads to a break down of enamel.
+Plaque also causes acids from food to sit on the tooth for longer than they should, which leads to a breakdown of enamel.

 Many people ask, “Why does sugar rot your teeth?” and it is basically because when you eat too much sugar, you are not only satisfying your craving, but you are also feeding dangerous and corrosive bacteria in your mouth that then turns into plaque that breaks down the protective layer of enamel on your tooth.

 There are definitely better candies than others and at the top of the list is anything chewy, gummy, or sticky.
 This includes gummies, fruit leathers, taffy, caramels, gummy bears, suckers, and lollipops.
 Sour candies should also be avoided because of the excess acids they introduce to enamel for long periods of time.

 There are some ways that you can minimize the impact of candy on your teeth.

 - Drink water.
 Drinking water can help rinse the sugar, acids, and bad bacteria out of your mouth before they have the opportunity to turn into plaque and corrode your enamel.

 - Brush, brush, brush.
 This is a no-brainer.
 We are told to brush twice a day for a reason.
 By brushing directly after meals, we immediately remove the sugar and bacteria from our teeth and prevent further issues.